Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Location map of the Viking Trail bike trip

-The bike ride to St Anthony, Newfoundland
+The Viking Trail bike ride to St Anthony, Newfoundland

-The bike ride up to St Anthony in Newfoundland offers so much more than just rugged coastal beauty.
+The Viking Trail bike ride up to St Anthony in Newfoundland offers so much more than just rugged coastal beauty.
 At the top of the list are the people of Newfoundland who in my experience rank as some of the friendliest and most generous on the planet.

 Where else in the world does a complete stranger offer their car to you so you can drive to dinner in the rain instead of cycling?